faisalwilmar/crud-azf-cosmosdb/nexus3crud/README.md

 This is .NET Core Azure Function with Domain-Driven Structure for CosmosDB CRUD using Nexus3 library and Automapper.
 Also sending (and receiving) notification using Azure Event Grid and Event Hubs.

+UPDATE : Architecture changed to Hexagonal Architecture, and using UnitOfWork instead of Repository for BLL to access Database.
+This method can improve overall performance and reduce the number of instance needed for running the application.

 This project already using DDD (Domain-driven Design), Swashbuckle Swagger UI API Documentation, and XUnit for unit test.

 ## Installation